nixworks/public/news/2015/02/11/README.md

 Yemen rebels seized U.S. embassy vehicles in the capital of Sanaa on Wednesday as diplomats fled the country amid deteriorating security conditions.

 ### [General Secretary of the Central Committee of the Communist Party of China Xi Jinping will make his first state visit to the United States next September. ](/news/2015/02/11/general-secretary-of-the-central-committee-of-the-communist-party-of-china-xi-jinping-will-make-his-first-state-visit-to-the-united-states-n.md)
-_Context: Central Committee, Communist Party general secretary, Communist Party of China, U.S., Xi Jinping_
+_Context: Central Committee, Communist Party general secretary, Communist Party of China, United States, Xi Jinping_

 ### [Leaders from Germany, France, Russia and Ukraine meet in the Belarusian capital Minsk for peace talks. ](/news/2015/02/11/leaders-from-germany-france-russia-and-ukraine-meet-in-the-belarusian-capital-minsk-for-peace-talks.md)
-_Context: Belarus, France, Germany, Minsk, Russia, Ukrainian, War in Donbass_
+_Context: Belarus, France, German, Minsk, Russia, Ukrainian, War in Donbass_

 ### [Police arrest a suspected shooter Craig Stephen Hicks for killing a Muslim family of three in Chapel Hill, North Carolina.
 Police state that the shooting was motivated by a long-standing neighbor dispute over parking. ](/news/2015/02/11/police-arrest-a-suspected-shooter-craig-stephen-hicks-for-killing-a-muslim-family-of-three-in-chapel-hill-north-carolina-police-state-that.md)
 A family of three young Muslims has been shot dead in their home in a quiet neighbourhood of North Carolina in the US.